lukepolo/laracart-docs/coupons.md

         }
     }

-Once you done this , you can easily use your coupon :
+Once you've done this , you can easily use your coupon :

     $coupon = new App\MyCustomCoupon('10%OFF', '.10', [
         'description' => '10 % Off Any Purchase!'